Do you focus on positive things to say to your child, or do you often nag?

 I’ve had years of experience working with and speaking to thousands of children and teenagers.
 So I understand the factors that help them become mature, responsible, and successful.

-And one of the most important factors is how their parents talk to them.
+One of the most important factors is how their parents talk to them.
+(Here’s a list of family conversation starters that you’ll find helpful.)

 The words you speak to your children play on repeat in their minds (even if it feels like your kids aren’t listening to a thing you say).
 So positive words for your children matter.